-When you arrive, you will be met by a member of the OPPATTM testing team.
-You will then be introduced to the Clinical Support Administrator, this is the individual who will:
+- When you arrive, you will be met by a member of the OPPATTM testing team.

-- provide you with additional health and demographic documentation to complete.
+- provide you with additional health and demographic documents to complete

-- review your completed PAR-Q+ and related medical documentation.
+- review your completed CSEP Get Active Questionnaire and related medical documentation

 How long will my appointment take?